astrowonk/DC-Metro-Pi-Speaker/README.md

 # DC-Metro-Pi-Speaker
-Uses python to generate location specific audio on bus and rail times using WMATA's api.
+Generates location specific audio on bus and rail times using WMATA's api.
 I wrote this code for my own use as I wanted my raspberry pi to speak topical Metro information in the morning at specific times.

 This is my first python project, and my first object oriented code.
 I am sure it could be much more "pythonic" in some places.
-There are no doubt numerous issues, including a lack of exception handling.
+There is still a widespread lack of exception handling, along with other issues.
+But it works reliably me for me weekday mornings.

 The code queries the WMATA api for one bus stop and one rail stop and group.
-It then processes that into strings which it sends to the gTTS service and generates and saves to /tmp the mp3.
+It then processes that into strings which it sends to Google Text to Speech (via gTTS) service and generates and saves to /tmp the mp3.
 You can then use your mp3 player of choice on the RPi to play the audio.

-It also works reasonably well on Mac OS X. I haven't tried it on any other systems.
+It also works reasonably well on Mac OS X, and also supports using the built-in OS X speech synthesizer.
+I haven't tried it on any other systems.

 I think the main dependencies are requests and gTTS.
 If you want to use espeak, you'll need that as well.
-You'll need mplayer or something to play the actual mp3 file that gTTS makes. if you can't get gTTS to work.
+You'll need mplayer or something to play the actual mp3 file that gTTS makes.

+You'll want to have [audio set up properly on the Pi](https://www.raspberrypi.org/documentation/configuration/audio-config.md).
+I use USB *powered* speakers that are connected to the headphone jack.

 ## Setup: